 This rigorous course will provide students with an accelerated and enriched curriculum.
 In order to give students a foundation for future AP English courses, the already existing English 9 curriculum is supplemented with additional units, activities, readings, and writing assessments.
 During a unit on rhetorical techniques, students will analyze rhetorical strategies used in various modes of discourse.
 In addition, a rigorous independent reading curriculum, beginning with summer reading and extending throughout the year, exposes students to representative works of literary merit.
 A poetry and short story unit will facilitate interdisciplinary planning and projects that align with Social Studies courses.
 In analyzing poetry and short stories, students will learn to look beyond the surface of a work of literature and examine the techniques utilized by authors and the effects created by the use of these techniques.
 One of the writing pieces will be a research project, which will introduce students to the research process and MLA formatting.
 Learning the research process provides students with critical thinking skills that will benefit them in their English coursework and other classes as well.
-For the final assessment, students develop a year-end writing portfolio compiling their best work and reflecting on the year.
+For the final assessment, students will write a New York State ELA Regents-style Text Analysis Response.
 NCAA approved course